 Construction of Alternative 2 would result in impacts similar to those for Alternatives 1 and 3 except that permanent impacts on bat roosting/foraging habitat and temporary impacts on foraging habitat would be greater under Alternative 2 and permanent impacts on bat foraging habitat and temporary impacts on roosting/foraging habitat would be less under Alternative 2.
 A net increase in the amount of suitable roosting habitat removed would also increase the potential for destruction of roosts or roost abandonment, which could cause injury or mortality of individuals, including non-volant pups.
-Operation of Alternative 2 would result in similar impacts to Alternatives 1 and 3.
 These impacts would be significant because Alternative 2 could reduce the local special-status bat populations through direct mortality and habitat loss.
-Implementation of Mitigation Measures WILD-1.32, WILD-1.33, WILD-1.34, VEG-2.2, VEG-3.2, VEG-4.1, VEG-4.2, and WQ-1.1 would reduce the level of impact from construction and operation to less than significant.
+Implementation of Mitigation Measures WILD-1.32, WILD-1.33, WILD-1.34, VEG-2.2, VEG-3.2, VEG-4.1, and VEG-4.2 would reduce the level of impact from construction to less than significant.
+Operational impacts for Alternative 2 would be less than significant for the same reasons as Alternatives 1 and 3.

 Construction and operation effects on special-status bats would be the same as described above for CEQA.
-Construction and operation of Alternative 2 would result in a substantial adverse effect on special-status bats as compared to the No Project Alternative.
+Construction of Alternative 2 would result in a substantial adverse effect on special-status bats as compared to the No Project Alternative.
 Construction of Alternative 2 would result in effects similar to those for Alternatives 1 and 3 except that permanent effects on bat roosting/foraging habitat and temporary effects on foraging habitat would be greater under Alternative 2 and permanent effects on bat foraging habitat and temporary effects on roosting/foraging habitat would be less under Alternative 2.
 A net increase in the amount of suitable roosting habitat removed would also increase the potential for destruction of roosts or roost abandonment, which could cause injury or mortality of individuals, including non-volant pups.
-With implementation of Mitigation Measures WILD-1.32, WILD-1.33, WILD-1.34, VEG-2.2, VEG-3.2, VEG-4.1, VEG-4.2, and WQ-1,1, effects would be reduced to no adverse effect.
+With implementation of Mitigation Measures WILD-1.32, WILD-1.33, WILD-1.34, VEG-2.2, VEG-3.2, VEG-4.1, and VEG-4.2, effects would be reduced to no adverse effect.
 Operational impacts for Alternative 2 would be the same reasons as Alternatives 1 and 3 as compared to the No Project Alternative.
+Operation of Alternative 2 would result in no adverse effect on special-status bats.